mprerana/ICIP2017-SalProp/README.md

 2) Run the demo file

 ## Running the Demo file for any image
+salprop-v1.0 is the folder which will be downloaded from this github repository.
 1) Place the required image file in the "salprop-v1.0/Evaluation Tools" folder by the name "demoImg.jpg"

 2) Place a .mat file containing the ground truth object proposals for the image in the same folder by the name "ground_truth.mat"